barricklab/breseq/src/doc/usage.rst

 .. option:: reads1.fastq [reads2.fastq, reads3.fastq...]

    The remaining arguments at the command line are the FASTQ input files of reads.
-Any FASTQ quality score style (e.g., Sanger, Solexa, Illumina 1.5+) is accepted, :program:`breseq` internally re-calibrates the error rates.
-It does this for each FASTQ file separately, so data sets that were generated independently should be stored in separate input files.
+The FASTQ base quality scores must be in `SANGER format <http://en.wikipedia.org/wiki/FASTQ_format>`_.
+The included tool :program:`fastq_utils` can be used to convert from other common formats. |breseq| re-calibrates the error rates for each FASTQ file separately, so data sets that were generated independently should be stored in different input files.

 Expert options:

 .. option:: --base-quality-cutoff <int>

    Ignore bases with a quality score lower than this value when calling mutations.
-This accommodates Illumina formats that use quality scores of 1 and 2 to flag bad data.
+This accommodates Illumina formats that use quality scores of 2 to flag bad data.
 These bases are still used for aligning to the reference genome and are shown highlighted in yellow in read alignment drawings.
 Default: 3

 Other tools
 ------------------